prayagupa/tls.kotlin/README.md

 ```
 Keystore contains private keys, and the certificates with their corresponding public keys.

-Essentially, javax.net.ssl.keyStore is meant to contain your private keys and certificates,
+Essentially, javax.net.ssl.keyStore is meant to contain your private keys and certificates
 ```